 - Fill a test cylinder with a sample of cider

-- Place the hydrometer into the cider and give it a slight spin
+- Place the hydrometer into the sample and give it a slight spin

-- Take reading where the surface of the cider intersects the scale
+- Take reading where the meniscus intersects the scale

 - Document the specific gravity reading on a Cider Log

 - Discard or consume the sample; do not pour it back into the main fermentor

 Note: If you are using pasteurized juice, you can skip the campden all together.
 Pasteurization will have already killed the wild yeast.